 By bus – Stag Inn Stop (Route 1) + 20 min walk.
 (Bus Timetables)

 By Car – There is no road access to the site or car park.
-Limited on street parking is available at Stag Lane near the junction with the cycle track, or you can park at Medina Riverside and walk from there.
+Limited on street parking is available at Stag Lane near the junction with the cycle track where the approximate code for your sat nav is PO30 5TR, or you can park at Medina Riverside and walk from there.

 There are various ways you can help improve and maintain our sites.
 We rely on conservation volunteers to help with many tasks and also need people who are happy to regular visit the site be our “eyes and ears”, this means we can respond much quicker to issues.
 Find out more here.